amramo92/my-racing-car-game/README.md

 This is a car game, that was created in 4 days, with HTML, CSS, JavaScript, DOM manipulation and OOP concepts.

 ## Instructions.
 To play the game : you just need to click on the "start button", and then move the car, in order to go through every obstacle, as fast as possible.
-When you'll arrive at the finish line : you will have the time you spend while on the game.
+When you'll arrive at the finish line : you will see the time you spend while on the game.

 ## links :
 - Game : https://amramo92.github.io/my-racing-car-game/